happyuc-project/web3j/docs/source/modules.rst

 Modules
 =======

-To provide greater flexibility for developers wishing to work with webuj, the project is made up of a number of modules.
+To provide greater flexibility for developers wishing to work with Webuj, the project is made up of a number of modules.

 In dependency order, they are as follows: